EFL - ESL activities and games for describing people and personalities

 For each round, you'll give one student three personality traits.
 Their partner must find out what these are by asking questions.
 The player who is acting has to do their best to convey these characteristics, without explicitly referring to them.
 Set a time limit for each round, one or two minutes should be enough.
 In the end, the interviewing student has three guesses.
 Give them a score out of three.

 More upper-intermediate ESL lesson plans

 The next free lesson plan is on the present perfect simple and continuous.
 If you've found these materials useful, be sure to check out our full list of upper-intermediate ESL lesson plans.
 For other levels, have a look at our complete selection of EFL - ESL lesson plans.
-If you use an Android device, try out the TEFL Handbook app.
+If you use an iOS or Android device, try out the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.